Ravenite-0/JSON-Searcher/README.md

 &nbsp;
 ## Design
-  * The _Configs.cs contains some settings you may find useful should you ever find the need to change it:
+  * The */Searcher/_Configs.cs* contains some settings you may find useful should you ever find the need to change it:
     - The closeApp config is for checking if the app is running. **Do not touch**.
     - The debugging config determines the exception displayed. *FALSE* only shows the exception message and *TRUE* will display the entire stacktrace.
     - The logging config determines whether logs are stored per each **search**. *FALSE* will prevent any logging and *TRUE* will save the search results in /logs folder as a .yaml file.
-  * The *libs* folder contains library files retrieved from third-party source with references.
+  * The */Searcher/libs* folder contains library files retrieved from third-party source with references.
 As per the requirement no search libraries will be imported.
-  * The *JSON* folder contains raw files from which the application imports files.
+  * The */Searcher/JSON* folder contains raw files from which the application imports files.
 You can also provide customized inputs into the system by replacing content in the default .json files.
-  * The *model* folder contains class templates that represent their respective JSON object schemas.
+  * The */Searcher/model* folder contains class templates that represent their respective JSON object schemas.
-  * The *utils* folder contains utility classes and methods that assist the application and make the code cleaner and more readable.
+  * The */Searcher/utils* folder contains utility classes and methods that assist the application and make the code cleaner and more readable.
-  * The *tests* folder contains various tests that cover multiple file and input scenarios.
-  * The *data* folder manages data storage and search functionalities.
+  * The */Searcher/data* folder manages data storage and search functionalities.
   * The commands and data are built using Dictionaries for minimal complexity and optimizes the load time.
+  * The */Searcher/tests* folder contains various unit tests and various search test cases.
+Due to static expected values based on the default json files, please do not alter the */Tests/json* and the */Tests/logs* folder.
+Under this scenario all the tests contained should be passing.